websanco/liferay-learn/docs/commerce/latest/en/managing-a-catalog/creating-and-managing-products/products/enabling-subscriptions-for-a-product.md

 A _Delivery Subscription_ is analogous to a magazine subscription.
 Here, a lump-sum amount is paid upfront and a shipment is created on a recurring basis.

-Both Payment Subscriptions and Delivery Subscriptions can be combined for scenarios where an item or a group of items need to be shipped out and the customer is billed on a recurring basis for it.
+Both Payment Subscriptions and Delivery Subscriptions can be combined for scenarios where an item or a group of items must be shipped out and the customer is billed on a recurring basis for it.

 ## Prerequisites